sst/guide/_examples/how-to-add-facebook-authentication-to-a-serverless-api.md

 ## Login with Facebook

 We are going to use [Facebook's Graph API Explorer](https://developers.facebook.com/tools/explorer) to test logging in with Facebook.
-Head over to — [developers.facebook.com/tools/explorer](https://developers.facebook.com/tools/explorer)
+Head over to — [**developers.facebook.com/tools/explorer**](https://developers.facebook.com/tools/explorer)

 Select your Facebook App and select **Generate Access Token**.
 Copy the generated access token.

 ![Generate access token for users logged in with Facebook](/assets/examples/api-auth-facebook/generate-access-token-for-users-logged-in-with-facebook.png)

 Next, we need to get the user's Cognito Identity id.
-Replace `--identity-pool-id` with the `IdentityPoolId` from the `sst start` log output; and replace access code from the previous step.
+Replace `--identity-pool-id` with the `IdentityPoolId` from the `sst start` log output; and replace the `--logins` with the **Access Token** from the previous step.

 ``` bash
 $ aws cognito-identity get-id \